 Let’s take a look at the two types of dietary fiber.

-Insoluble fiber Helps increase movement of food through the digestive system and increases stool bulk.
-Examples include whole-grain cereals and breads, nuts and seeds, wheat bran, many vegetables.
+Insoluble fiber helps increase the movement of food through the digestive system and increases stool bulk.
+Examples include whole-grain cereals, bread, nuts and seeds, wheat bran, many vegetables.

-Soluble fiber Helps restore regularity and soften stools and can lower cholestoral and blood sugar levels.
+Soluble fiber helps restore regularity and soften stools and can lower cholesterol and blood sugar levels.
 Examples include oats, barley, peas, citrus, fruits, beans, and apples (pectin).

 The amount of each type of fiber varies in different plant foods.
 To receive the greatest health benefits, eat a wide variety of high-fiber foods.